Make your own Chocolate Covered Strawberries. It’s simple and quick with this recipe. They are an easy treat or edible gift.

 What kind of chocolate do I use?

 Furthermore, I recommend using baking chocolate, not chocolate chips.
-Baking chocolate is pure chocolate without any added ingredients and therefore tastes superior but more importantly for our purposes, it melts and coats much better.
+Baking chocolate is pure chocolate without any added ingredients and therefore tastes superior but more importantly, it melts and coats much better for our purposes.

 How to make Chocolate Covered Strawberries